danberlyne/recap-video-generator/README.md

 # Instructions
 1. Put the video files that are to be used for the recap in the `Videos` folder provided.
 2. Enter the following data into `video_data.xlsx`:
     - The filenames of the video files in the `Videos` folder, including extensions;
     - (Optional) The start and end times of the video clips you wish to include in the recap, in the form `hh:mm:ss`;
     - (Optional) Three lines of subtitles for each clip.
-3. Run `recap_generator.py`.
+3. (Optional) If you wish to use a custom image overlay on your first clip, place your image in the same directory as `video_data.xlsx` and name it `intro.png`.
+4. Run `recap_generator.py` and follow the on-screen instructions.
+    - Note: If you specify that you are using your first clip as an intro clip, any subtitles for that clip will automatically be enlarged and placed in the centre of the screen.
+This may be used as an alternative to a custom image overlay.

 Note, if the user does not specify a start and end time for a given clip, `recap-video-generator` will attempt to detect a chorus within the audio and select a clip automatically.